 The rest of these instructions is some very generic documentation, slightly adapted to help develop the notebook using Git and Github.

-The most important section involves how to update your new sagenb source repository and create a “fork” of the master copy, so that you will be able to request your changes to be merged in the Sage notebook, called a “pull request”; see Git for development.
-There are also a number of helpful guides to Git and Github at git resources.
+The most important section involves how to update your new sagenb source repository and create a “fork” of the master copy, so that you will be able to request your changes to be merged in the Sage notebook, called a “pull request”; see Git for Development.